jdesrosiers/decorator-workshop/README.md

 Your Mission
 ------------
 1) Refactor the implmentation to split the database and cache responsiblities into two classes and compose them using the decorator pattern.
-(Decorate the database decorator with the cache decorator)
+(Decorate the database class with the cache class)
-2) Add a logging decorator to the `BookService` that logs service calls to the conosle.
+2) Add a profiler decorator to the `BookService` that logs how long service calls take to complete.
-3) Decorate both the cache decorator and the database decorator with your logging decorator and then decorate the logging-database decorator with the logging-cache decorator.
+3) Compose your decorators so that both the database class and cache class have profiler decorators.
+If you did part 1 and 2 correctly you should only have to change the `BookServiceFactory` class.

 Dependencies
 ------------